In this article, we will go through the characteristic of polar and non-polar material.

 Insulators and Dielectric Material

 Insulators are materials with very poor conductivity.
 Insulators are not very good at conducting either heat or electricity owing to the absence of loosely bound or freely moving charges in the atoms of the insulator.
 When insulators are placed in an electric field, practically no current flows in them, unlike in metals.
-Instead in some insulators, electric polarization occurs.
-A dielectric is an insulator that undergoes electric polarization on the application of electric field.
-The charges in dielectric material does not move but only shifts slightly from the equilibrium position resulting in the dielectric polarization.
-Not every insulator is a dielectric material, the necessary condition for dielectric polarization is the presence of polar molecules.
+Instead, in some insulators, electric polarization occurs.
+A dielectric is an insulator that undergoes electric polarization on the application of an electric field.
+The charges in dielectric material do not move but only shift slightly from the equilibrium position resulting in the dielectric polarisation.
+Not every insulator is a dielectric material, the necessary condition for dielectric polarisation is the presence of polar molecules.
 Let’s explore this concept.

-In nonpolar molecules, the electric charges between the atoms in the molecule are equally distributed due to similar levels of attraction for the charges, as in the centres of their charges coincide.
-The lack of polarity in nonpolar molecules can be a result of a nonpolar bond as in the case of H2 or O2 or also due to the symmetry of its structure as is the case with Carbon Dioxide (CO2) and Methane, both of which comprise of polar bonds which are cancelled due to its symmetrical structure.
-In some cases if the difference in electronegativity is high, it leads to the formation of Ionic bond which consists not of sharing electrons in covalent bond but the complete transfer to electrons.
+In nonpolar molecules, the electric charges between the atoms in the molecule are equally distributed due to similar level of attraction for the charges, as the centre of their charges coincides.
+The lack of polarity in non-polar molecules can be a result of a nonpolar bond as in the case of H2 or O2 or also due to the symmetry of its structure as is the case with carbon dioxide (CO2) and methane, both of which comprise polar bonds which are cancelled due to its symmetrical structure.
+In some cases, if the difference in electronegativity is high, it leads to the formation of an Ionic bond by the complete transfer of electrons.

 The water molecule is made up of oxygen and hydrogen, with respective electronegativities of 3.44 and 2.20.
 The dipoles from each of the two bonds (red arrows) add together to make the overall molecule polar.
 The same is true for the Ammonia molecule on the right as well.
 The red represents the partially negatively charged regions of the molecule.

-Stay tuned with byju’s to learn more about insulators, electric charge and many more.
+Stay tuned with BYJU’S to learn more about insulators, electric charges, and many more.